 - The Center is charged with making this data available to each law enforcement agency in the state as well as the TABC and TPWD.

 - While not expressly stated in the TTIC legislation as a requirement, intelligence products can be derived from the data maintained in the Center's repository

 Border law enforcement agencies are required to report criminal activity to the TTIC, with an emphasis on kidnappings, home invasions and incidents of impersonation of law enforcement officers.
 Border agencies did not receive funding to facilitate this reporting.

 TABC and TPWD are tasked with reporting activities that occur in their jurisdiction that have a nexus to transnational crime.

 The DPS will assist in the establishment and operation of the Center in the following ways:

 - Provide advice on how to best leverage existing crime reporting infrastructure and methodologies that can be used to fulfill the goals of TTIC while not creating an additional burden for the contributing agencies.

 - Provide assistance with project planning associated with establishment and operation of the Center.

 - Assist the Center with outreach and training of contributors to the Center.

-- If desired, assist the Center in developing meaningful intel reports and provide guidance in the assessment of intel product development tools.
+- If desired, assist the Center in developing meaningful intelligence reports and provide guidance in the assessment of intelligence product development tools.